 London Belle was built in 1893 for the London, Woolwich & Clacton-on-Sea Steamboat Company as one of the expanding fleet of Belle paddle steamers designed and ordered for the steamer routes connecting London and the then developing Essex and Suffolk resorts.
 She passed to the Royal Sovereign Company in 1925 with this 1928 season being her last in service.
-She passed to T W Ward at Grays in Essex for scrapping in March 1929.
+She was sold for scrap to T W Ward at Grays in Essex in March 1929.

 The original Belle steamer route, using some of the remaining Belle steamer fleet, was still operating in 1928, albeit under different management, as this steamer notice shows with a single trip taking the whole day leaving London at 8.30am and getting to Great Yarmouth at 7.35pm with return the following day.
 Of course it was possible to change boats along the way as far as Clacton and return to London the same day.
 Indeed the roster sometimes had one boat running from London to Clacton or Walton and coming back to London with passengers having to change to the boat which had come down from Great Yarmouth if they wanted to go all the way.